gremble0/snake/README.md

 # Snake
 This is a simple implementation of the classic snake game in Java using a GUI.
-To increase the difficulty change the speed of the snake by lowering the `interval` variable in `Kjoer.java`
+To increase the difficulty change the speed of the snake by lowering the `interval` variable in `Run.java`